paddydoyle/staskfarm/README.md

 Take a file of tasks (one per line) and create slurm multi-prog config to execute those tasks.
 Each task can comprise of multiple commands.

+For Slurm partitions with `OverSubscribe=Yes` (formerly `Shared=Yes`), **Job Arrays** are a better solution for submitting multiple tasks.
+However, with `OverSubscribe=Exclusive`, job arrays will allocate a full node for each serial task, which is probably not what you want.

 ## Background

 The slurm multi-prog setup can be difficult for some